INN/docs/staffing/current-job-descriptions/developer.md

 # Web Developer

-**JOB TITLE** Web Developer
+**JOB TITLE:** Web Developer

-**DEPARTMENT** Product and Technology
+**DEPARTMENT:** Product and Technology

-**REPORTS TO** Director, Product and Technology
+**REPORTS TO:** Director, Product and Technology

-**BRIEF DESCRIPTION/PURPOSE** Working closely with our senior developer and the rest of the team, this position works on design and technology problems facing our member organizations and consulting clients.
+**BRIEF DESCRIPTION/PURPOSE:** Working closely with our senior developer and the rest of the team, this position works on design and technology problems facing our member organizations and consulting clients.

 ## KEY AREAS OF RESPONSIBILITY (ESSENTIAL FUNCTIONS)